ablicq/pokerGame/README.md

 # pokerGame

-A texas hold'em poker simulator writen in python
+A texas hold'em poker simulator writen in java (just for fun)